leonid-tkach/UFOs/README.md

 ### Drawback

-The webpage works, but its user has to type in the values in its filters, which takes time and prone to typos.
+The webpage works, but its user has to type in the values in its filters, which takes time and is prone to typos.

 ### Recommendations